KoalaTreeHotel/python-data-analysis-course-fcc/README.md

 # FCC Course: Data Analysis with Python

+Data Analysis has been around for a long time.
+But up until a few years ago, developers practiced it using expensive, closed-source tools like Tableau.
+But recently, Python, SQL, and other open libraries have changed Data Analysis forever.

+In the Data Analysis with Python Certification, you'll learn the fundamentals of data analysis with Python.
+By the end of this certification, you'll know how to read data from sources like CSVs and SQL, and how to use libraries like Numpy, Pandas, Matplotlib, and Seaborn to process and visualize data.

+## Virtual Environment

-Doing the course using Jupyter Lab within a Python virtual environement (module venv) utilising PyEnv for Python versioning.
+Using Jupyter Lab within a Python virtual environement (module venv) utilising PyEnv for Python versioning.

-## Setup the Virtual Environment
+### Setup the Virtual Environment

 Open up the terminal within Jupyter Lab:

 - `cd projRootDir`
 - `pyenv local 3.12.2`
-- create Venv
+- create the virtual environment:
   - `pyenv exec python -m venv .myFccDataAnalEnv`
-- activate Venv
+- activate the virtual environment:
   - `.\.myFccDataAnalEnv\Scripts\activate`
 - `pip install ipykernel`
 - `python -m ipykernel install --user --name=.myFccDataAnalEnv`
-- select the Venv with Jupyter Lab
+- select the virtual environment from within Jupyter Lab:
   - in Jupyter Lab, kernel -\> change kernel -\> select ".myFccDataAnalEnv"

 ## Other Pip Installs To Do